vulkomilev/oumi/docs/.sphinx/index.rst

 ---------

 .. note::
    This documentation is continuously updated.
-For the latest version and most recent changes, please visit our `GitHub repository <https://github.com/openlema/lema>`_.
+For the latest version and most recent changes, please visit our `GitHub repository <https://github.com/oumi-ai/oumi>`_.

 Need Help?
 ----------

 If you encounter any issues or have questions, please don't hesitate to:

-1. Check our `FAQ section <https://github.com/openlema/lema/blob/main/FAQ.md>`_ for common questions and answers.
+1. Check our `FAQ section <https://github.com/oumi-ai/oumi/blob/main/FAQ.md>`_ for common questions and answers.
-2. Open an issue on our `GitHub Issues page <https://github.com/openlema/lema/issues>`_ for bug reports or feature requests.
+2. Open an issue on our `GitHub Issues page <https://github.com/oumi-ai/oumi/issues>`_ for bug reports or feature requests.
-3. Join our `community <https://learning-machines.ai/community>`_ to discuss with other LeMa users and developers.
+3. Join our `community <https://learning-machines.ai/community>`_ to discuss with other OUMI users and developers.